ohduran/ohduran.github.io/_posts/2018-12-24-politics-and-the-english-language.md

 The defence of the English language implies more than this, and perhaps it is best to start by saying what it does not imply:

 1. It has nothing to do with archaism

 2. It has nothing to do with correct grammar and syntax

-3. it is not concerned with fake simplicity and the attempt to make written English colloquial
+3. It has nothing to do with fake simplicity and trying to make English colloquial

 Those are nonessential, as long as you make yourself clear.
 What is above all need is to __let the meaning choose the word, and not the other way around__.